- Statement of Principles

 - II.
 Economic Liberty

 - III.
 Freedom to Trade and Travel

 - IV.
 Uncategorized

 As the Libertarian Party of Texas (LPTexas), we seek a world of liberty; a world in which all individuals are sovereign over their lives and no individuals are forced to sacrifice their values for the benefit of others.

 We believe that respect for individual rights is the essential precondition for a free and prosperous world, that force and fraud must be eliminated from human relationships, and that only through freedom can peace and prosperity be realized.
 Consequently, we defend each person’s right to engage in any activity that is peaceful and honest.

 The following pages set forth our basic principles and some of the policies derived from them.
 Our goal is a world set free in our lifetime, and it is to this end that we take these stands.

 We, the Libertarian Party of Texas (LPTexas), seek the maximum protection for the rights of all people against any violation, be it by other people, other nations, or our own government.
-We hold that Libertarians, by definition, oppose the initiation of coercion (force, threat of force, or fraud) as a means of achieving personal, political, or social goals.
+We oppose the initiation of force, threat of harm, coercion, or fraud as a means of achieving personal, political, or social goals.